Networking and Social Media

 Face-to-Face

-You should make sure that you have a business card to hand out at a networking event, and any event can be networking.
-You can print the career/job title you are looking for on the card or write by hand.
-If you do not have a title in mind but do have skill sets you want to use, you can list them.
+Have a business card to hand out at a networking event, and any event can be networking!
+Print the career/job title or skill sets you are looking for on the card or write by hand.

 Online Resource for Inexpensive Business Cards for Networking